massquantity/LibRecommender/doc/user_guide.md

 + `split_by_ratio_chrono`.
 For each user, assign certain ratio of items to test_data, where items are sorted by time first.
 In this case, data should contain a `time` column.
 + `split_by_num_chrono`.
 For each user, assign certain number of items to test_data, where items are sorted by time first.
 In this case, data should contain a `time` column.

+See [`split_data_example.py`](https://github.com/massquantity/LibRecommender/blob/master/examples/split_data_example.py) .

+**There are some caveats about the data:**

+1. Your data should not contain any missing value.
+Otherwise, it may lead to unexpected behavior.
-If your data size is small (less than 10,000 rows), the four `split_by_*` function may not be suitable.
-Since the number of interacted items for each user may be only one or two, and it's difficult to split the whole data.
+2. If your data size is small (less than 10,000 rows), the four `split_by_*` function may not be suitable.
+Since the number of interacted items for each user may be only one or two, which makes it difficult to split the whole data.
 In this case `random_split` is more suitable.

-**Note that your data should not contain any missing value.**

-See [`split_data_example.py`](https://github.com/massquantity/LibRecommender/blob/master/examples/split_data_example.py) .
+3. Some data may contain duplicate samples, e.g., a user may have clicked an item multiple times.
+In this case the training and possible negative sampling will be done multiple times for same sample.
+If you don't want this, consider using functions such as `drop_duplicates` in Pandas before training.